Bathroom Remodel Ideas – Easy DIY Projects To Makeover A Bathroom On A Budget

 Building open shelving is one of the easiest DIY projects on this list.
 In the the bathroom below, a 1″ x 6″ pine board is used to create shelves that fit perfectly into a narrow wall space.

-Modern looking shelf brackets made by Cascade Iron Co. mount the shelf to the wall.
+These modern looking shelf brackets from the Cascade Iron Co. website mount the shelf to the wall.
 Made from 1/4″ thick steel, the brackets are super strong, so you won’t have to worry about heavier items.

 5. Paint Bathroom Walls & Cabinets